dqops/dqo/docs/reference/rules/change.md

     min_periods_with_readouts: 1
     historic_data_point_grouping: day
   fields:
   - field_name: from_percent
     display_name: from_percent
-      help_text: &quot;Maximum percent (e.q.
-3%) that the current sensor readout could be\
-      \ above a moving average within the time window.
-Set the time window at the\
-      \ threshold level for all severity levels (low, medium, high) at once.
-The default\
-      \ is a 14 time periods (days, etc.) time window, but at least 7 readouts must\
-      \ exist to run the calculation.&quot;
+    help_text: Minimal accepted change relative to the previous readout (inclusive).
     data_type: double
+    sample_values:
+    - 10
   - field_name: to_percent
     display_name: to_percent
-      help_text: &quot;Maximum percent (e.q.
-3%) that the current sensor readout could be\
-      \ below a moving average within the time window.
-Set the time window at the\
-      \ threshold level for all severity levels (low, medium, high) at once.
-The default\
-      \ is a 14 time periods (days, etc.) time window, but at least 7 readouts must\
-      \ exist to run the calculation.&quot;
+    help_text: Maximal accepted change relative to the previous readout (inclusive).
     data_type: double
+    sample_values:
+    - 20
   - field_name: exact
     display_name: exact
-      help_text: &quot;Maximum percent (e.q.
-3%) that the current sensor readout could be\
-        \ below a moving average within the time window.
-Set the time window at the\
-        \ threshold level for all severity levels (low, medium, high) at once.
-The default\
-        \ is a 14 time periods (days, etc.) time window, but at least 7 readouts must\
-        \ exist to run the calculation.&quot;
+    help_text: &quot;Whether to compare the actual value to the readout exactly 30 days\
+      \ in the past.
+If the flag is false, the rule searches for the newest readout,\
+      \ 60 days in the past, having skipped the readouts for the last 30 days.&quot;
     data_type: boolean
+    sample_values:
+    - &quot;false&quot;
 ```